 31. The Penmanship Projector

 When was the last time you had to print the letter Q fifty times in a row?
 Learning how to write can be a traumatic experience for kids.
 That’s where the penmanship projector comes in.
 Using a small bulb and eight included discs, it shines an outline into the drawing area, helping that future novelist master the curves and nuances of each letter and number.
 If you’re intrigued, don’t forget to check out FollowGrams, a smaller projector that focuses on drawing.

 32. BUILT NY Big Apple Buddies Cornelia Cat Lunch Backpack

-For the toddler with a big appetite and presumably a heavy lunch, the Cornelia Cat box is actually a backpack with adjustable padded shoulder straps, wipe-clean interior, and zippered front pocket for quick access to snacks on the go.
+For the toddler with a big appetite and presumably a heavy lunch, the Cornelia Cat box is actually a back-to-school backpack with adjustable padded shoulder straps, wipe-clean interior, and zippered front pocket for quick access to snacks on the go.

 33. Babymel Zip & Zoe City Print

-Zip & Zoe are two fuzzy cartoon characters that lie at the heart of Babymel’s backpack collection, and your kids are going to love them.
+Zip & Zoe are two fuzzy cartoon characters that lie at the heart of Babymel’s back-to-school backpack collection, and your kids are going to love them.
 Maybe.
 Either way, they’re having a big city adventure on this junior backpack which features a large zipped front pocket, elastic bottle holder, and Zip or Zoe key ring.